polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/files/create-file.md

 1. Always save normal HTML, CSS, and JavaScript files inside the "/etc/www/" folder.
 2. If you need to create a temporary file, you can save this to "/etc/tmp/".
 3. Always save hyperlambda files inside the "/modules/WHATEVER_MODULE/" folder, and make sure the module exists before you try to save files here.
 If the module doesn't exist, you can use the `create-module` function to create it.
 4. Always save HTML widgets inside "/modules/WHATEVER_MODULE/widgets/", and make sure the folder exists before you try to save files here.
+If the folder doesn't exist, you can use the `create-folder` function to create it.
 5. Always verify before you save a file that you're not saving placeholders such as `[PLACEHOLDER_HERE]`, etc.

 Replace "WHATEVER_MODULE" above with an actual module name.